Supporting our SEND students

 When a student is identified as needing extra help we involve parents and carers, and regularly review our support plans, risk assessments and ISP’s.
 The faculty has strong links with our regional team leader for SEND and external agencies who offer specialist support and advice.

-Simon Price- Deputy Senco
+TBC- Deputy Senco

 Sarah Roberts – mental health support worker